jorroll/solid-forms/README.md

   readonly isPending: boolean;

   /**
-   * A set of ControlIds. `self.isPending` is true so long
-   * as `pendingStore.size > 0`.
-Because this is a set, you
-   * can track multiple pending "things" at once.
-This
-   * control will register as pending until all of the "things"
-   * have resolved.
-Use the `markPending()` method with
-   * the `source` option to update the pendingStore.
-   */
-  readonly pendingStore: ReadonlySet<ControlId>;

-  /**
-   * Valid if `this.selfErrors === null && !this.selfPending`
+   * Valid if `errors === null && !isPending`
    *
-   * This is an alias for `selfValid`.
+   * This is an alias for `self.valid`.
    */
   readonly isValid: boolean;

   /**
    * The `self` object on an abstract control contains
-   * properties reflecting the controls personal state.
+   * properties reflecting the control's personal state.
 On an
    * IAbstractControlContainer, the personal state can differ
    * from the control's state.
 For example, an
    * IAbstractControlContainer will register as disabled if
    * the control itself has been marked as disabled OR if
-   * all of it's children controls are disabled.
-Marking the
+   * all of it's child controls are disabled.
+   *
+   * Marking the control container
-   * control itself as disabled doesn't mark the children as
+   * itself as disabled doesn't mark the container's children as
    * disabled.
 On a standard IAbstractControl though,
    * the "self" properties are the same as regular properties.
    * I.e. `self.isInvalid` is the same as `isInvalid` on a